 They don’t trust you with their credit card yet but sure they’ll love to give you their email address in exchange for a gift.
 As you can see in the stats below almost 80% of users are ok with receiving emails from websites they know.
 That’s why you should add an opt-in newsletter box on your website.

 Img.
-2 – How many of visitors like to get emails from companies they subscribed to
+2 – How many visitors like to get emails from companies they subscribed to

-You should use a tool like Algocheck to make sure your email list is in good health and your email address or IP doesn’t end up in spam lists.
+You should use a tool like TheChecker or Algocheck to make sure your email list is in good health and your email address or IP doesn’t end up in spam lists.

-Another option is to make your visitors follow your company on Facebook, Twitter or Youtube.
-Or share your content on this social networking websites.
+Another option is to make your visitors follow your company on Facebook, Twitter, or Youtube.
+Or share your content on these social networking websites.

 That’s why you need to add social profiles and social share buttons on your website.
 (Who doesn’t have them these days anyway ?!).

-This means that in future they will start charging money if you want your messages to reach your followers.
-So even if you have 5000 facebook likes, if you post a message it will reach 50-100 of those followers.
+This means that in the future they will start charging money if you want your messages to reach your followers.
+So even if you have 5000 Facebook likes, if you post a message it will reach 50-100 of those followers.
 To reach more you’ll have to purchase ads.

 For instance, check the picture below.
 Even if we have more than 6000 Facebook likes on our page, when we publish an article it was shown to only 28 users.
 If you want to reach more users (users that liked our page in the first place) we have to boost our post by purchasing an advertising package.